mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

   } while (0)
 </pre>

-And the basic interface is complete.
-We can now serialize compressed and uncompressed floating point values over the network.
+And now the basic interface is complete.
+We can serialize both compressed and uncompressed floating point values over the network.

 # Serializing Vectors and Quaternions

 Once you can serialize float values it's trivial to serialize vectors over the network.
-I use a modified version of the <a href="https://github.com/scoopr/vectorial">vectorial library</a> in my projects and I implement serialization for its vector types like this:
+I use a modified version of the <a href="https://github.com/scoopr/vectorial">vectorial library</a> in my projects and implement serialization for its vector type like this:

 <pre>
 template &lt;typename Stream&gt;